apache/couchdb-documentation/src/replication/intro.rst

 A persistent replication is controlled through a document in the :ref:`_replicator <replicator>` database, where each document describes one replication process (see :ref:`replication-settings`).
-For setting up a replication that is transient the api endpoint :ref:`/_replicate <api/server/replicate>` can be used.
+For setting up a transient replication the api endpoint :ref:`/_replicate <api/server/replicate>` can be used.
 A replication is triggered by sending a JSON object either to the ``_replicate`` endpoint or storing it as a document into the ``_replicator`` database.

-If a replication is currently performed its status can be inspected through the active tasks API (see :ref:`api/server/active_tasks`, :ref:`replication-status` and :ref:`api/server/_scheduler/jobs`).
+If a replication is currently running its status can be inspected through the active tasks API (see :ref:`api/server/active_tasks`, :ref:`replication-status` and :ref:`api/server/_scheduler/jobs`).